OpenSILEX/opensilex/opensilex-doc/src/main/resources/opensilex-nosql/mongodb/services/MongoDaoTutorial.md

 ### Update a model (with explicit session management)

-> This case in only useful if you want to perform several operation in one transaction, else there is no need for transaction
+> This case in only useful if you want to perform several operations in one transaction, otherwise there is no need for transaction
 > management for only one document update

 ```java